 Negotiating the Sacred and the Secular: Vernacular Performance in a North-East Scottish Coastal CommunityMusiké: International Journal of Ethnomusicological Studies, vol. 3, no. 5-6, pp. 165-180Contributions to Journals: Articles

 Crossing Over: Fiddle and Dance Studies from around the North Atlantic 3University of Aberdeen: Elphinstone Institute, Aberdeen, United Kingdom.
 317 pagesBooks and Reports: Books

-Crossing overCrossing Over.
+Crossing overCrossing Over: Fiddle and Dance Studies from around the North Atlantic 3.
 Russell, I., Guigné, A. K. (eds.).
 University of Aberdeen: Elphinstone Institute, pp. 1-4, 4 pagesChapters in Books, Reports and Conference Proceedings: Chapters

 Songs for the Bothy: Re-Creating Realities for a Fictive WorldFolklore Historian, vol. 27, pp. 27-50Contributions to Journals: Articles